Weekend Itinerary for Galveston Island in Texas

 The Bryan Museum

-Located in the former Galveston Orphan’s Home built in 1895, learn about the history of Galveston and the entire state of Texas.
-In 2015 it opened as The Bryan Museum.
-And it houses the world’s largest collection of historical artifacts and artwork about Texas and the American West.
+Built in 1895 this iss the former Galveston Orphan’s Home.
+Since 2015, the Bryan Museum features exhibits on Galveston history as well as the entire state of Texas.
+It houses the world’s largest collection of historical artifacts and artwork dedicated to Texas and the American West.

 Galveston Seawall